 This post may contain affiliate links.
 Please read my full disclosure

-Today you’re going to see how you can do online transcription and make a nice living from home.
+Today you’re going to learn exactly how to do online transcription and make a nice living from home.

-Then, I’ll show you how to amp it up so you can start making the big bucks you want.
+- how to amp it up and start making the big bucks you want.

 Sound good ?
 Let’s get to it then.